karrick/gorpn/README.md

  * NEWWEEK: push 1 if datum is first datum for week
  * NEWYEAR: push 1 if datum is first datum for year
  * TIME

+### Stack Manipulation

+ * n,COPY: push a copy of the top _n_ elements onto the stack
+ * DEPTH: pushes the current depth of the stack onto the stack
+ * DUP: duplicate value on top of stack
+ * EXC: exchange top two items on stack
+ * n,INDEX: push the _nth_ element onto the stack
+ * POP: discard top element of stack
+ * n,m,ROLL: rotate the top _n_ elements of the stack by _m_

 ## Unsupported Features